a-i-joe/auckland-ai-meetup-x-triage/README.md

 - Please review and consider accepting pull requests from others to improve your experiments.
 This is a collaboration.
 - Include a README.md file in your folder, explaining the experiment and your results so far, and keep it updated as the experiment improves.
 - Also describe your process for splitting training, validation and testing data.
 Final solutions will need to show due-diligence, such as reserved testing data and 10 × 10-fold validation, however don't let that scare you off having a try.
 We can refine the experiments together.
+- Please don't commit the actual data to the repository.
+Rather, explain which datasets to use and how to arrange them for your solution.

 ### License